Short on cash, late payments, increasing debt?

 Can you cut any?
 Can you cut back your phone and web services?
 Stop heating or cooling your home when you're not home?
 Eat out less?
 Look at every bill closely, learn from it, and be creative.

-A good credit union usually is the best and cheapest way for a consumer to refinance and reduce debt.
+Think local!
+A good credit union or community bank may be a good way for you to refinance and reduce debt.

 Before you jump into any (paid) financial advice...